sandialabs/seacas/docs/64-bit-integer.md

 		 meshes.
 Other options are being investigated for the slicing of large meshes.

-  * algebra, blot, exotxt, gen3d, genshell, gjoin, grepos, grope, mapvar, numbers, txtexo
+  * algebra, blot, exotxt, gen3d, genshell, gjoin, grepos, explore, mapvar, numbers, txtexo

 ## AVAILABILITY: